FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 If no `finalpos` are extracted &mdashmaybe due to a premature termination&mdash neither should `model_system` be populated.
 In this case, it is better to set the section attribute after constructing the main skeleton.

-??? note "Updating the getter"
+??? note "Updating the Getter"
-    `xml_get` should now be responsible of failure handling/signaling.
+    Given our modifications, `xml_get` should now also be in charge of failure signaling.
     Depending on the type expected, we may use `None` or `[]`.
-    To prevent `IndexError` when extracting, we also pass the slice along as an argument.
+    To prevent `IndexError` when extracting, we also pass the array `slice(...)` along as an argument.

 ```python
 ...